The International 2025

-The International 2025, commonly referred to as TI 14 or TI 2025, is the 14th edition of The International, the annual Dota 2 world championship organized by Valve, the game's developer.
+The International 2025, commonly referred to as TI 14 or TI 2025, was the 14th edition of The International, the annual Dota 2 world championship organized by Valve, the game's developer.
 The group stage and corresponding elimination rounds were held online from September 4 to 7, while the playoffs took place at the Barclays Arena in Hamburg, Germany, from September 11 to 14, 2025.
 This marked the first time since the inaugural event in 2011 that Germany has hosted the championship.
 It was also the first iteration since 2017 in which no new hero was revealed.
 Team Falcons won the event after beating Xtreme Gaming 3–2 in the final.

 Format

 As in previous years, the tournament was split into two phases: The Road to The International and the main event, The International.

 The Road to The International was held online from September 4 to 7 and consisted of a group stage followed by an elimination round.
 The group stage employed a Swiss-system format, with all matches played as best-of-three series.
 The top three teams from this stage advanced directly to the main event.
 Teams placing 4th through 13th moved on to the elimination round, while the remaining teams were eliminated.
 In the elimination round, ten teams competed in five best-of-three matches.
 The winners of these matches qualified for the main event, while the losers were eliminated.

 The main event was held at the Barclays Arena in Hamburg, Germany from September 11 to 14.
 It followed a double-elimination format, with all matches played as best-of-three series, except for the grand final, which was a best-of-five match.